browserengineering/book/book/skipped.md

 Browsers must not only *reflow* layouts every time the page changes, but also *restyle* them, recomputing the CSS properties and values that apply to each element.
-For many modern browsers, restyling is slower than reflow, and browsers use various tricky data structure to speed it up.
+For many modern browsers, restyling is slower than (highly optimized) reflow, and browsers use various tricky data structures to speed it up.

 The browser in this book, however, only implemented cheap selectors, so restyling was never slow to begin with.
-Restyling was thus unnecessary.
-Personally, I don't find restyling algorithms particularly compelling, and don't think teaching them would be that enlightening.
+And personally, I don't find restyling algorithms particularly compelling, and don't think teaching them would be that enlightening.